B Basic Statistical Concepts

 The Gaussian distribution, named after the German mathematician Carl Gauss and often referred to as the normal distribution – though there is nothing inherently “normal” about it – is a continuous probability distribution widely used to model many real-world phenomena.

-Figure B.9 shows a histogram of birth weights, where each bin represents the number of data points that fall within a specific range.
+Figure B.7 shows a histogram of birth weights, where each bin represents the number of weights that fall within a specific range.

 hist(births$weight, breaks = 20)